One Horse at a Time.

 We are giving horses a chance at their own happy ending.
 Maybe they are meant to be a companion, or a cherished first horse, we train these horses for all disciplines.
 Some may go on to be equine theater performers, trail horses, or the next winning dressage, hunter jumpers, or eventer.
 We are working to unite the equestrian community and lower the number of horses killed each year in the United States.
 When all a horse needs is a human, we are there.

 Yvonne Barteau is a lifelong horsewoman and one of this nation’s most celebrated riders.
 Yvonne’s career with horses took her from jumping and barrel racing, to Standardbred racing, to re-training Thoroughbred racehorses for resale, to a job with Arabian Nights Dinner Theater in Orlando Florida.
 At Arabian Nights she became Principal Trainer, Featured Performer and Director of Entertainment Operations.
-It was here that she met, and married her husband and business partner, Kim Barteau.
 Since then, she has continued to pursue her passion for training horses, correcting equine behavioral challenges and competing in dressage while earning her United States Dressage Federation Gold, Silver and Bronze medals as well as her Gold, Silver and Bronze freestyle bars.

-Her and her husband’s Business, KYB Dressage, has trained over a dozen horses to the Grand Prix Level and over 80 to Prix St George.
+Her Business, KYB Dressage, has trained over a dozen horses to the Grand Prix Level and over 80 to Prix St George.
 Yvonne has qualified horses and riders for World Championships and World Cups and earned dozens of National and Regional titles.

 Yvonne has the highest ranking of 5 stars on the Center Line Scores rating system.
 She has been long listed for the Olympic Team with Dutch Stallion Liberty and in 2015 her longtime training project and friend, the Holsteiner stallion GP Raymeister, was named Most winning Horse in USDF History.